10 Helpful Tips to Keep Your PTA Transparent

 3. Deposit cash quickly.
 Immediately after an event, have two people count any monies received.
 Once the funds have been counted, have both members sign a form noting the amount.
 After, deposit the cash in the PTA's bank account immediately.
 If it's a weekend or holiday, secure the money in a locked safe and deposit the funds the following day.
 Don't forget to request a receipt for the deposit and add it to your ledger and accounting records.

 4. Review bank statements at board meetings and have an internal audit every few months.
-Not only will reviewing the books keep everything on the up and up, but it may also reveal opportunities to better spend your money.
+Not only will reviewing the books keep everything up and up, but it may also reveal opportunities to spend your money better.

-5. All in favor, say I. As a collective organization, purchases and expenditures should be voted on and approved by the board.
+5. All in favor, say I. The board should vote on and approve purchases and expenditures as a collective organization.
 If questioned about expenses in the future, it’s always easier to justify a payment if multiple board members agreed on the cost in the first place.

 7. Two PTA officers should sign all checks issued by the PTA.
 Also, it's important to note that these two people should not reside in the same household.

-8. Avoid using ATM or debit cards.
-It's not only easy to lose track of funds coming out of the ATM but is also a pain when passing along account access to the incoming PTA leadership.
+8. Avoid using ATMs or debit cards.
+It's not only easy to lose track of funds coming out of the ATM, but it is also a pain when passing along account access to the incoming PTA leadership.